snowdriftcoop/snowdrift/GUIDE.md

     postgres=#

 Add a password to the snowdrift_development user
+(for reference, the sdm script generates a random passphrase for this step;
-(you may substitute your any arbitrary passphrase instead of 'somepassphrase'):
+you may substitute your any arbitrary passphrase instead of 'somepassphrase'):

     postgres=# alter user snowdrift_development with encrypted password 'somepassphrase';